jonathanhogg/flitter/docs/language.md

 ### SI Prefixes

 **Flitter** supports adding an SI prefix to the end of a number.
-This is confusing terminology, but an SI prefix is a prefix to a unit suffix.
+This is confusing terminology, but an SI prefix is a prefix to a units suffix.
 **Flitter** does *not* support units, so you just end up with the SI prefix as a suffix.
 (Confused yet?)